#1 Tree Removal & Tree Service Provider

 Tree health assessments involve more than identifying visible damage.
 Our evaluations consider canopy density, branch spacing, leaf condition, bark abnormalities, root flare exposure, fungal activity, pest pressure, decay indicators, trunk defects, soil moisture levels, and symptoms of physiological stress.
 Small changes in leaf size, thinning canopies, premature color changes, epicormic growth, dead branch tips, or reduced annual growth can often indicate larger developing problems.

 Early identification often reduces long-term costs and improves preservation opportunities before conditions worsen.
 Recommendations may include structural pruning, crown thinning, deadwood removal, root care, cabling and bracing systems, soil improvement strategies, pest management recommendations, or removal when preservation is no longer practical.
-The goal is helping property owners understand what is happening, why it is happening, and what steps may help reduce future problems.
+Every pruning cut we make is placed to work with CODIT, the tree's natural process of walling off decay internally rather than healing the way an animal wound heals, which is why cut placement at the branch collar matters as much as the decision to cut at all.

 Professional Tree Trimming and Removal Methods